-NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of soms)
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)

 (j) Financial liabilities

 Financial liabilities are recorded in the separate statement of financial position of the National Bank when the National Bank becomes a party to the contract with respect to the relevant financial instrument.
 The National Bank recognises regular way purchases and sales of financial liabilities on the trade date.